 • Recurrent IVF failure due to “poor quality” eggs or embryos is relatively common and one of the most rapidly growing indications for egg donation in the United States

-• Using an egg bank: In about twenty percent of cases, donor eggs are purchased from a licensed egg bank Through an electronic catalogue, recipients are be able to select and purchase eggs from the comfort of their homes.
+• Using an egg bank: In about twenty percent of cases, donor eggs are purchased from a licensed egg bank Through an electronic catalog, recipients are able to select and purchase eggs from the comfort of their homes.
 Thereupon, the selective transfer of 1 or 2 embryos derived from such fertilization of these eggs should produce of 50-60% pregnancy rate.
-Through this process, the cost, inconvenience and risks associated with “conventional” fresh egg donor cycles would also be reduced significantly.
+Through this process, the cost, inconvenience, and risks associated with “conventional” fresh egg donor cycles would also be reduced significantly.

 In America, embryo recipients who use known donors, while often sharing similar demographic characteristics with them, tend to differ significantly when it comes to issues of disclosure.
 Recipients using anonymous donors tend to be far more open about the issue of their undergoing egg donation and are more willing to tell others as well as inform the child about the nature of his or her conception.